RetroDECK/ES-DE/FAQ.md

 ## I'm missing a feature, how can I make a request to have it added?

 First check the project [Kanban](https://gitlab.com/es-de/emulationstation-de/-/boards/1823720) board which contains an overview of planned future features and changes and search for the functionality you would like to see added.
 Chances are there is already a card on the board describing precisely what you intended to request.
 You can also check the [Release roadmap](ROADMAP.md) which includes the planned implementation of major features.
-If you can't find the feature you're looking for, you can request it either via adding an issue directly to the Kanban board, or by asking for it in our [Discord](https://discord.gg/EVVX4DqWAP) server or [subreddit](https://www.reddit.com/r/EmulationStation_DE/).
+If you can't find the feature you're looking for, you can request it either via adding an issue directly to the Kanban board, or by asking for it in our [Discord](https://discord.gg/EVVX4DqWAP) server.

 ## I want to setup a gaming appliance based on the Raspberry Pi, can I use ES-DE for this?